nancyalaswad90/30-days-of-udacity-computer-vision/README.md

   - working on Career Portal - Research Your Career Options (Progress 33%)
   - working in my github

-Day 22:
+Day 23:

-working on Career Portal - Research Your Career Options (Progress 43%) working in my github
+  - working on Career Portal - Research Your Career Options (Progress 43%)
+  - working in my github

+Day 23:

+  - working on Career Portal - Research Your Career Options (Progress 55%)
+  - working in my github and upload 2 projects